isaacovercast/CSCI232/docs/sessions/session-1.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/isaacovercast/CSCI232/HEAD)

 ## :material-list-box-outline: Assignments
-- Implement a hash table class that uses linear probing for collision resolution
+- Implement hash table classes for each of the collision resolution strategies we discussed today: `HashTableProbing` for linear probing; and `HashTableChaining` for separate chaining.
+Add them to a `hash_tables.py` file in the `data_structures` module of your CSCI232 github repo, and commit/push the changes when they are complete.
 - Read Chapter 12 "Sorting and Selection" in [Data Structures and Algorithms in Python by Goodrich, Tamassia, & Goldwasser](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Python%2C+1st+Edition-p-9781118290279) [(pdf)](https://nibmehub.com/opac-service/pdf/read/Data%20Structures%20and%20Algorithms%20in%20Python.pdf)
 - Watch the video: [15 sorting Algorithms in 6 minutes](https://www.youtube.com/watch?v=kPRA0W1kECg)
     - <sup><sub>Most visually satisfying: [Merge sort](https://youtu.be/kPRA0W1kECg?feature=shared&t=65)</sub></sup>